 CHSP is a basic home help program funded by the Australian Government.
 It is for older people who are mostly – but not completely – able to live and cope on their own, and don’t yet need higher levels of care at home.

-As well as helping you, we can help your carer.
+As well as providing you with home help Brisbane-based Jubilee Community Care can also help your carer.
 If you are a carer and you need a break, we will arrange for one of our care workers to cover your absence.
 We can also provide expert advice and support if you need it.

-If it is hard for you to prepare meals, services may include providing meals, helping with shopping for food, preparing and storing food, and delivering meals to your home.
+If it is hard for you to prepare meals, our home help services may include providing meals, helping with shopping for food, preparing and storing food, and delivering meals to your home.

-These services are for people having particular health problems, for example with your speech or walking, or needing help with ongoing problems resulting from an accident or illness.
+Our Allied Health services are for Brisbane home help residents with particular health problems.
+For example you may need help with speech or walking, or support resulting from an accident or illness.
 They include physiotherapy (exercises, mobility, strength and balance), podiatry (foot care), speech pathology, occupational therapy (help to recover or maintain your physical ability), counselling, foot and nail care, social work, nutritionist, psychologist, restorative care services, diversional therapy and exercise physiology as well as advice from a dietitian (healthy eating).

 Ask yourself these questions:

-You and your carers don’t have to worry about having a comprehensive assessment to work out whether you need services.
-Instead, a much simpler, basic assessment is carried out to find out exactly what help you will need at home.
-Contact Jubilee Community Care for more information on 07 3871 3220 or email.
+You and your carers needn’t worry about having a comprehensive assessment to verify if you need services.
+Instead, a much simpler, basic assessment is carried out to find out exactly what help you need at home.
+Contact Brisbane-based Jubilee Community Care for more information on 07 3871 3220 or email.